virtual-labs/exp-simulation-control-systems-iitkgp/experiment/procedure.md

 3. The plot can be downloaded by clicking on 'Download Plot' button.
 Click on 'Ok' button.

 4. Change the value of supply voltage <span class="fontCss">V</span> and repeat step 2-3.
+After changing the <span class="fontCss">V</span> value there will be one confirm message box for showing compared system response plots for different entered <span class="fontCss">V</span> values.
+Check the 'Yes' option and click on 'OK' button at the bottom of the box.
+Compared output response plots for all <span class="fontCss">V</span> values chosen will be shown (<span class="fontCss">V</span> can be varied upto five values to observe compared plots).

 <link href="./simulation/css/cs.css" rel="stylesheet">